markpmlim/RGBToYpCbCrConversions/Readme.md

 The second demo creates a biplanar CVPixelBuffer object to store the Yp and CbCr components.

-It is recommended to convert the RGBA image to an ARGB vImage_Buffer object before the conversion from RGBA color space to Y'CbCr color space.
+It is advisable to convert the RGBA image to an ARGB vImage_Buffer object before the conversion from RGBA color space to Y'CbCr color space.

 <br />
 <br />